Position: Defensive Linemen

-Rollins began his coaching career serving as a graduate assistant from 1999-01 at his alma mater, Texas A&M, assisting the defensive line for the first two years and safeties in his final season.
-Rollins was a two-year starter at defensive end for the Texas A&M Aggies, where he helped lead A&M to its first Big 12 South Division crown in 1997.
+Zerick Rollins was a two-year starter at defensive end for the Texas A&M Aggies and helped lead the team to its first Big 12 South Division crown in 1997.
 During that season, Rollins received the Academic Achievement Award, given to the student-athlete who “excelled in both academics and sports,” as well as a Hitachi Post Graduate Scholarship for his studies.
+He began his coaching career in 1999 serving as a graduate assistant at Texas A&M, assisting the defensive line for the first two years and safeties in his final season in 2001.

-Currently, Rollins continues to mentor and pursue his passion for coaching by working with youth age athletes with Football University, and preparing college students for the NFL Combine with CES Performance.
+Currently, Rollins continues to mentor and pursue his passion for coaching by working with young athletes of Football University and preparing college students for the NFL Combine with CES Performance.
 He also writes columns and has guest appearance on sports talk shows and websites in the Houston and College Station area.

-- Helped Bring Seahawks to First Super Bowl Appearance (XL)
+- First Super Bowl Appearance for Seahawks (XL)